robinadoro/readme/README.md

 ## About me
 - :heart: I love Javascript.
-- 🌱 I’m currently learning VueJs.
+- 🌱 I’m currently learning NodeJs.
 - 💬 Ask me about anything.
 <!-- - 👯 I’m looking to collaborate on ... -->
 <!-- - 🤔 I’m looking for help with ... -->